Chocobozzz/PeerTube/FAQ.md

 ## Should I have a big server to run PeerTube?

-PeerTube should run happily on a vm with 2 threads, at least 1 Gb of RAM and enough storage for videos.
-In terms of network, a lot will depend on which PeerTube instances you federate with.
+PeerTube should run happily on a virtual machine with 2 threads/vCPUs, at least 1 Gb of RAM and enough storage for videos.
+In terms of bandwidth, a lot will depend on which PeerTube instances you federate with and what your relation with them is (more about that below).

 As a real life example, the PeerTube demonstration server [https://peertube.cpy.re](https://peertube.cpy.re) runs on 2 vCores and 2GB of RAM.
 Average consumption is:
  * **CPU**: nginx ~ 20%, peertube ~ 10%,   postgres ~ 1%, redis ~ 3%